SaibuluMollel/Saibulu-Mollel-P2/README.md

 # For context my midterm project was to create a review/recommended list site for video games using five different games with their price and description mentioned.

-# this will change as I will be giving each game their own page(as well as a review section to leave comments), a homepage with each game image that will link to their respected websites, and about us page.
+# this will change as I will be giving each game their own page, a homepage with each game image that will link to their respected websites, and about us page.